Don’t Be Caught Unprepared for Your Child’s Teen Years

 Change 4: Teach Them How to Weigh the Options

 Parents are sometimes so intent on passing along their values and beliefs that they send the wrong message to their teen – one that says, “I know better than you, so your opinion doesn’t matter.”
 One sure way to set up a power struggle with your teen and a rift in your relationship is to make them feel that their opinions are stupid, or that some things cannot discussed with you.

 A more productive way to respond to a teen’s rash conclusions is by saying, “I understand what you’re saying, but might there be other options?”
 The more you ask thoughtful questions, the more your teen will learn to think through their other options, rather than acting on the first idea that comes to mind.
 Teaching a teen to weigh the options and foresee the results is a valuable tool they’ll use again and again throughout their life.

-Should you need help finding religious boarding schools or homes for troubled youth or troubled teen schools or therapeutic boys homes, please let us know.
+Should you need help finding boarding schools or boarding high schools or behavioral schools or homes for troubled boys, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.